dimadesu/android-rtmp-ingest/README.md

 ## ffmpeg

-I usually use `ffmpeg` with Nginx that is running a service.
+I usually use `ffmpeg` with Nginx that is running as a service.
 I think you can run another Termux tab if you want to make it work with MediaMTX.

+Please refer to the Nginx and ffmpeg instruction in another repo for details https://github.com/dimadesu/termux-nginx-rtmp

 To encode HEVC with hardware accelation use MediaCodec options.

-This is what works for my Samsung S20 FE.
+This works on my Samsung S20 FE.

 Example:
 ```